gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

 #.
 Configure the following:

    APPROVAL INTEGRATION
-    Select the ServiceNow Integration already configured in ``Administration -> Integrations`` to use for the Approval Policy.
+    Select the ServiceNow Integration already configured in ``Administration > Integrations`` to use for the Approval Policy.

    WORKFLOW
-    Select the ServiceNow workflow for the Approval workflow in ServiceNow.
-Note these workflows are configured and synced in from the ServiceNow Integration.
+    Select the ServiceNow workflow for the approval in ServiceNow (if desired).
+These workflows are configured and synced in from the ServiceNow Integration.

    TENANTS (if applicable)
      Only required for multi-tenant permission scoping.
-For the policy to apply to a sub-tenant, type the name of the tenant(s) and select the Tenant(s) from the list.
+For the policy to apply to a Subtenant, type the name of the tenant(s) and select the Tenant(s) from the list.

 #.
 Save Changes